 Its rapid price cuts led to the video game crash of 1983 and vanquished several competitors, but it also weakened Commodore.
 The price cuts undermined the perceived value of its computers.
 And someone forgot to send the memo to Commodore’s management that they won in 1983.
 Commodore spent 1984 competing with itself, launching the Plus/4 and 16 to compete with the Timex-Sinclair 2068 after Timex discontinued it.
 With nothing else to compete with, those two machines ended up competing with the Commodore 64.

 In 1985, Commodore juiced its sales with the Commodore 128.
-It wasn’t anyone’s first choice, but the Amiga wasn’t ready.
-The 128 gave Commodore a mid-priced machine to sell in the interim.
+As far as a path forward, the 128 wasn’t anyone’s first choice.
+But the Amiga wasn’t ready, and Commodore needed something to increase its sales and its profit margins.
+The 128 came together in a hurry and gave Commodore a mid-priced machine to sell in the interim, until the Amiga could hit the market late in the year.
 It was a nice upgrade for 64 owners, with backward compatibility, a faster CPU, and a faster disk drive.

 But the disk drive proved to be a problem.

 Commodore also designed a fast, high-capacity double-sided disk drive to go with the 128.
 It called it the 1571.
 The 128 sold well, but Commodore didn’t have enough disk drives.
 Some people were willing to make due with a 1541, but the faster disk drive was one of the 128’s big selling points.